Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 I start to put Mak, as we called her, through the same “boot camp” that I gave Justin back in Logan UT.
 She shines.
 It’s like magic!

-With her doing so well, I turn my attention to the sales associates, and together Mak and I build a truly special team with young talent, big personalities, and strong bond that is like a family.
+With her doing so well, I turn my attention to the sales associates, and together Mak and I build a truly special team with young talent, big personalities, and strong bond that is like a pro sports team.

 Then all the sudden the state starts ripping up the roads in front of the mall.
 This is road construction on a level that I’ve never seen before.
 Our foot traffic takes a huge hit!

 Winning stops.
 For the first time ever in my life, I’m missing days, weeks, and months!

 We stay super positive, and we fight for every damn sale.
 Our losing streak continues, but even three day visits from Cory can’t turn things around.